-Rosin presses have rapidly gained in popularity since their debut around three years ago.
+Rosin presses have rapidly gained in popularity since their debut around four years ago.
 In that time, the press itself has evolved and the heat, pressure and time components that it takes to make this solventless goodness have been tweaked to perfection.
 Sort of.
 Even with all the new technology in place, not all THC is being extracted.

 Unless you’re straight ballin’ and needn’t be bothered, the leftover weed, or rosin chips, don’t have to be a conundrum.
 There are a few good ways to get every last bit of THC extracted or at least into your system.

-Related Story: Which Is More Effective For Marijuana Patients, THC Or CBD?
+RELATED: Which Is More Effective For Marijuana Patients, THC Or CBD?

-First, remember that you’re going to need a whole lotta leftover rosin chips to reap the benefits, so the flatiron pressed buds will have to collect over a long period of time or not be used at all.
+First, remember that you’re going to need a whole lot of leftover rosin chips to reap the benefits, so the flatiron pressed buds will have to collect over a long period of time or not be used at all.
 The main event is going to come with an actual press that is in fairly constant use.

 One popular method is making a tincture out of high proof alcohol, which extracts the remaining THC and concentrates it into a digestible liquid held under the tongue for a minute or so.
 To make the tincture, first grind up the leftover product and decarboxylate it.
 You can do this by putting it in an over on low heat (225 F° ballpark) for 40 minutes.
 Put the decarboxylated crumbs in a jar and just cover with the liquor.
 Shake vigorously a few times a day for a month to three months and voila!
 Place the tincture into dark colored medicine droppers and enjoy!

 RELATED: 5 Ways To Utilize Leftover Marijuana Pulp From Cannabutter